For the latest updates, follow us on Facebook.

 You can also subscribe to our Newsletter.
 Send a request to our Competition Team.

-Promotional Pack materials are posted to participating schools in early April.
+Promotional Pack materials posted to participating schools in early March.
 If your school is not participating or you are unsure, see Competition Contacts.

-Student entries are finalised by late May.
-All schools who wish to participate need to enter their students before 13th May 2016, which is the competition closing date.
+Student entries are finalised by mid May.
+All schools who wish to participate need to enter their students before 24th May 2018, which is the competition closing date.

 If your school has participated in the recent past, your school should receive a formal invitation letter from the Administering Organisation, Educational Assessment Australia (EAA).